-KEY POINTS WHEN TEACHING TURNING IN
+KEY POINTS WHEN TEACHING TURNING IN CRUD

-- · Choosing a smooth line down the slope will assist in blending the movements. - The rider needs to be reactive to changes in terrain - · True crud riding combines all the skills and turns that riders have learnt. - An exit for the run. - · Snow conditions and obstacles.
+- Choosing a smooth line down the slope will assist in blending the movements. - When riding crud, mileage is needed to develop and refine active pressure control. - Being confident and aggressive with the movements will enhance the rider's ability to move down the slope. - The rider needs to be reactive to changes in terrain and conditions. - True crud riding combines all the skills and turns that riders have learnt.

+- Loss of control.

-- Follow the leader Counting drills.
+- An exit for the run.

+- Snow conditions and obstacles.

+Common Problems Possible Causes Possible Solutions Loss of control.
+Lacking rhythm.
+Poor position.
+Not finishing turns.
+Follow the leader.
+Counting drills.
 Short turns.
-Single turns/hop turns. - Nose-roll turns.
-Build confidence. - Practise active pressuring and pumping to improve pressure.
+Single turns/hop turns.
+Getting stuck in turn.
+Lack of projection.
+Hesitation.
+Nose-roll turns.
+Build confidence.
+Chattering Poor pressure control Practise active pressuring and pumping to improve pressure.